Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Discussion

+In this work, we introduced CSQD to overcome a limitation of SQD in strongly correlated systems.
+In standard SQD, particle-number recovery is guided by a single global reference occupancy vector.
+When the determinant distribution is dispersed or heterogeneous, as is often the case in strongly correlated systems, this reference can become effectively averaged over distinct sectors.
+CSQD addresses this issue through cluster-adaptive recovery built on single-spin strings with cluster-specific reference occupancy vectors that are updated self-consistently.

+The benchmark results comparing SQD and CSQD revealed a clear dependence on the correlation regime.
+In the weakly correlated region of the $\mathrm{N_2}$ dissociation curve, where the state retains predominantly single-reference character, SQD remained competitive.
+In the strongly correlated, bond-stretched region of the $\mathrm{N_2}$ dissociation curve, as well as in the more stringent $\mathrm{[2Fe\!-\!2S]}$ benchmark, CSQD systematically yielded lower variational energies than SQD.
+Taken together, these results indicate that CSQD is advantageous in regimes with multireference character.

+A practical question, however, is whether these gains come at the cost of substantially increased classical overhead.
+Compared to SQD, CSQD introduces additional classical work, including clustering and importance evaluation at the single-spin-string level.
+Even so, CSQD occasionally required wall-clock times comparable to, or even slightly smaller than, those of SQD.
+For example, in the $\mathrm{[2Fe\!-\!2S]}$ benchmark at $d_{\max}=1000$, SQD required 5.85 h, whereas $k$-modes with $K=5$ required 5.57 h over the same 10 self-consistent iterations.
+Such timing differences more likely reflect variability in Davidson-solver convergence across the projected subspaces.
+Taken together, the wall-clock timings suggest that, despite the added overhead, projected diagonalization remains the main practical runtime bottleneck at matched $d_{\max}$ for the settings studied here.
+Detailed classical wall-clock times are reported in the Supplementary Information.

-\paragraph{Implementation considerations for CSQD} A key implementation choice in CSQD is to operate on single-spin occupation strings rather than clustering full $(\alpha,\beta)$ bitstrings.
-In the $S_z=0$ singlet-target setting, the configurations $(\mu_\alpha,\mu_\beta)$ and $(\mu_\beta,\mu_\alpha)$ are physically equivalent under spin inversion, yet clustering in the full $2N_{\mathrm{MO}}$ bitstring space can separate such pairs when $\mu_\alpha$ and $\mu_\beta$ are far apart in Hamming distance.
+A key implementation choice in CSQD is to operate on single-spin strings rather than full bitstrings $x=(\mu_\alpha,\mu_\beta)$.
+In the $S_z=0$ singlet-target setting, the configurations $(\mu_\alpha,\mu_\beta)$ and $(\mu_\beta,\mu_\alpha)$ are physically equivalent under spin inversion.
+However, clustering in the full $2N_{\mathrm{MO}}$ bitstring space can separate such pairs when $\mu_\alpha$ and $\mu_\beta$ are far apart in Hamming distance.
 Pooling and clustering single-spin strings treat the two spin sectors on equal footing, naturally preserving this physical equivalence.

-Moreover, this single-spin approach can increase statistical efficiency by effectively expanding the sample count, yielding up to $2N_{\mathrm{meas}}$ single-spin strings from $N_{\mathrm{meas}}$ measurements.
-When the projected subspace is subsequently formed on the product space of up to $2N_{\mathrm{meas}}$ pooled single-spin strings, the resulting set of candidate full configurations can scale quadratically, yielding $\mathcal{O}(N_{\mathrm{meas}}^2)$ possible $\alpha$--$\beta$ pairings before any truncation or deduplication.
-This implicit quadratic expansion may mitigate sensitivity to the sampling redundancy discussed in Ref.~\cite{limitation}, where enlarging the discovered configuration pool can require an increasingly large number of additional measurements as new samples increasingly yield redundant configurations.
-We do not attempt to quantify this potential mitigation here, and in practice it may trade measurement efficiency for higher classical clustering and/or recovery overhead.